KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - AWS Cost Explorer allows you to visualize, understand, and manage your AWS costs and usage over time.
 - Used to explore costs **after** they have been incurred.

+### Questions

+- What does AWS Budgets handle?
+- What does AWS Cost Explorer handle?
+- What is the difference between Budgets and Cost Explorer?

 ---

 ## AWS Support Plans